CUBRID/cubrid-manual/en/admin/control.rst

 .. option:: -u DB_USER

     Specifies the DB account of the test target.
 When this option is omitted, the value of SHARD_DB_USER parameter is used if the value of a SHARD parameter in cubrid_broker.conf is ON.
-If the value of a SHARD parameter is OFF, "public" is input in CUBRID, or "root" is input in MySQL.
+If the value of a SHARD parameter is OFF, "public" is input.

 .. option:: -p DB_PASSWORD

     Specifies the DB password of the test target.
 When this option is omitted, the value of SHARD_DB_PASSWORD parameter is used if the value of a SHARD parameter in cubrid_broker.conf is ON.
-If the value of a SHARD parameter is OFF, an empty string("") is input in CUBRID and MySQL.
+If the value of a SHARD parameter is OFF, an empty string("") is input.

 .. option:: -c QUERY